 Students who apply during the Draw, Winter Quarter Waiting List Round, and Spring Quarter Waiting List Round can pick a tier level on their application if they have a housing guarantee year remaining.
 The tier level dictates the range of numbers from which a student's random application number will be chosen.
 Applications are considered in application number order so the lower the application number, the sooner a student's application is considered.
 Tier 1 encompasses application numbers 1-1000, Tier 2 1001-2000, Tier 3 2001-3000.
 Students can only use Tier 1 once and must use Tier 3 at least once during their Stanford career.
 Rising sophomores are not eligible to use Tier 1.

 Students who apply outside of The Draw, Winter Quarter Waiting List Round, and Spring Quarter Waiting List Round will not be asked to select a tier on their application.
 These students are assigned a sequential number over 3500 depending on the date their application is submitted.

 There is no limit to the number of residences students may list on their applications.
 For a summary of available residences see the Residence Chart.
 For details about individual houses see the Housing Options section.

-When ranking residence choices on your housing application, you should list choices in order of preference.
+When ranking residence choices on a housing application, students should list choices in order of preference.
 Students have the option of listing "any" choices such as "Any Branner" or "Any Governor's Corner Residence."
-Be careful when using these general choices.
-If assigned to a general choice you will receive the last assignment in that house.
-If you prefer a specific room type (single, two-room double etc.) you should list those choices before the "any" choice.
+Students are advised to use caution when listing these general choices.
+If assigned to a general choice, students will receive the last assignment in that house.
+If a student prefers a specific room type (single, two-room double etc.) then they should list those choices before the "any" choice.